nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 ### \[Developed\] CLI input history navigation
 Users are able to navigate through their previously entered String inputs from the Command Box in the UI, using the up and down arrow keys.
 This is facilitated by the `InputHistory` class.

+### [Developed] Editing a Student
+Users can edit a student by editing the following fields: `Name`, `Phone`, `Email` and `Address`.
+This is implemented using the `EditCommand`, `EditCommandParser` classes.

+#### Current Implementation
+The `EditCommand` receives an index that indicates the student to be edited and an editable `EditStudentDescriptor` class which consists of the updated fields of the student.
+The student is then updated with the help of the following methods:

+* `Student#sameStudent(Student)`

+Given below is an example usage scenario of how an `edit` command is executed.
+#### Steps
+Step 1: The user enters `edit 1 n/Tom p/98989898` command.

 ### [Developed] Editing Tuition Classes